 - Keep the group size small.
-The average TSRC workshop has 25 participants, although they can be as small as 10 or as large as 35.
+The average TSRC workshop has 25 participants, although they can be as small as 10 or as large as 30.
 Our most commonly used rooms become less comfortable as you go above 30 participants.
-Meetings larger than 35 are "Conferences" rather than "Workshops."
-We often must use facilities other than the Telluride school classrooms for these events.
+Meetings larger than 30 are "Conferences" rather than “Workshops” and require a larger registration fee.

 - Allow ample time for discussion.
 Talks are normally scheduled for 30-60 minutes with substantial discussion during each talk.
 Interruptions are encouraged.
 The point of the talk is only to stimulate conversation and the sharing of ideas.

 - Present unpublished research versus results that other participants might already know well.
 The goal is to push the boundaries and think outside the box.